MicrosoftDocs/CordovaDocs/cordovadocs/first-steps/build-your-first-app.md

     'unsafe-inline'; media-src *">
     ```

+    > [!NOTE]
-    > **Note:** Content Security Policy (CSP) is a computer security standard introduced to prevent cross-site scripting (XSS), clickjacking and other code injection attacks resulting from execution of malicious content in the trusted web page context.
+    > Content Security Policy (CSP) is a computer security standard introduced to prevent cross-site scripting (XSS), clickjacking and other code injection attacks resulting from execution of malicious content in the trusted web page context.
 You can read more about at [content-security-policy.com](http://content-security-policy.com/).

 5. The [Cordova Whitelist plugin](https://cordova.apache.org/docs/en/latest/guide/appdev/whitelist/) is added automatically to every Cordova project.
 It adds an extra layer of security to the Cordova native application by enabling developers to define, at the native application layer, which endpoint domains the application can access.
 By default, the whitelist is setup so the application can access **any endpoint** through the inclusion of `*` in the Domain Access field in the project's `config.xml` as shown in the following figure: